xriss/djon/readme.md

 edges.

-If we are going to mess with what JSON is then we should take the opportunity to demand UTF8 and forbid BOMs ( yes UTF8 has a BOM , the 90s were wild ) I say UTF8 but what I really mean is 7bit ASCII with possible UTF8 strings.
-We do not force strict UTF8 encoding which means we can also include binary in strings.
+If we are going to mess with what JSON is then we should take the opportunity to demand UTF8 and forbid BOMs I say UTF8 but what I really mean is 7bit ASCII with possible UTF8 strings.
+We do not force strict UTF8 encoding which allows us to include binary in strings.

 Demanding UTF8, breaks us away from JSON slightly, this means a UTF16/UTF32 JSON file is an invalid DJON file.
 However nobody really